EnnoOstendorf/twinjago/wilco/README.md

 a demon that cleans up sensor data and packetize it into timeseries per device for a specific timespan.
 This is for people who want to download sensordata and play around with it, the format is CSV.

-It repeatingly sucks sensor data for all sensors from the influx DB for a timespan, default is 4 hours, then generates CSV Files per sensor and saves them to disk.
+- repeatingly sucks sensor data for all sensors from the influx DB for a timespan of one hours, then generates CSV Files per sensor and saves them to disk.
+- builds daily-files at midnight
-Furthermore it exports the diskspace with the CSV Files to web and makes them downloadable.
+- exports the diskspace with the CSV Files to web and makes them downloadable.
-It creates a directory for each device and saves the data in 4h (or another given timespan) packets.
+- exports a web interface to present the downloadable files

 ## Requirements